pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/vpc.md

 two zones at a reasonable cost.

 All regions support at least 3 availability zones, but many of them support more.
-If you'd like to improve the fault tolerance of your configuration, simply override this with the `numberOfAvailabilityZones` argument:
+If you'd like to improve the fault tolerance of your configuration, override this with the `numberOfAvailabilityZones` argument:

 {{< chooser language "typescript,python,csharp" / >}}